mgechev/blog.mgechev.com/_posts/2013-08-30-vnc-javascript-nodejs.md

 Now you should have folder called &#8220;js-vnc&#8221; with file named &#8220;package.json&#8221; in it.
 Use the following lines of code to install almost all the dependencies:

-{% highlight bash %}npm install rfb2 -save npm install connect --save npm install socket.io --save{% endhighlight %}
+{% highlight bash %}npm install rfb2 --save npm install connect --save npm install socket.io --save{% endhighlight %}